hamada-g/blue-lab/docs/hyperv-setup.md

 - This Internal NAT design replaced the original External switch approach because the External switch caused host Wi-Fi connectivity issues.
 - The host remains on its normal Wi-Fi network while also providing NAT for the lab VMs.
 - The lab subnet is intentionally separate from the host’s home network and does not interfere with the host’s reserved port range on 192.168.5.98.
+- The current Phase 1 VMs should be attached to BlueLab-Internal.